What are CHP Boilers?

-The Stirling engine CHP boiler is a type of external combustion engine, where the combustion engine is heated when the boiler is fired up (to produce the hot water).
+The Stirling engine CHP boiler is a type of external combustion engine, where the combustion engine is heated when the boiler is fired up to produce the hot water.
 This heats up the fully enclosed working gas within the Stirling engine, causing it to expand.
-The expansion of the working gas forces a piston to turn up and down between a copper coil generating an electrical current, which can then be used in the home.
-The working gas usually used in a Stirling engine is helium due to its strong heat transfer properties.
+The expansion of the working gas forces a piston to turn up and down between a copper coil, generating an electrical current, which can then be used in the home.
+The working gas usually used in a Stirling engine is helium, due to its strong heat transfer properties.

-The Baxi Ecogen was one of the first generation Stirling engine CHP boilers available on the market in 2010 and contains a built in energy monitor to let the owner know how much electricity is being produced.
-The main limitation of this type of boiler is that it only produces electricity when you have the central heating on, so despite being a very efficient type of boiler it does not produce an abundance of electricity.
+The Baxi Ecogen was one of the first generation Stirling engine CHP boilers available on the market in 2010 and contains a built-in energy monitor to let the owner know how much electricity is being produced.
+The main limitation of this type of boiler is that it only produces electricity when you have the central heating on, so despite being a very efficient type of boiler, it does not produce an abundance of electricity.
 A key advantage is that the combustion process involved in a Stirling Engine CHP boiler is much quieter and more efficient than internal combustion engines.

 The Internal Engine CHP Boiler

 This type of CHP boiler is commonly used in large dwellings such as hospitals; it involves using a fuel source to drive a turbine, which is connected to the electrical generator that creates the electricity.
 The waste heat from this combustion process is captured to produce hot water for the space heating and warm water.
-This is the most common form of CHP boiler found to date, however the process is noisy and one has far less control in the hot water generated, so both fuel cell and the Stirling engine CHP boilers are preferred.
+This is the most common form of CHP boiler found to date, however the process is noisy and you has far less control in the hot water generated, so both fuel cell and the Stirling engine CHP boilers are preferred.